CodeYourFuture/CYF-Workshops/git-day-1/README.md

 where the most recent commit contains our recent changes.

-To create a commit, we're going to step through the following process:
+To create a commit, you're going to go through the following steps:

 1. Make a change to a file
 2. View the local changes